 By 2050, the demand for water to sustain world agriculture will increase by seventy-five per cent in order to feed an estimated nine billion inhabitants.
 Increased amounts of water will be required for irrigation and for industrial and domestic use.
 Natural ecosystems will be threatened ...

-Ken W.F.
+Edited By Ken W.F.
 Howard

 During the past three decades, urban groundwater has emerged as one of the world’s most pressing issues.
 Explosive population growth, most prevalent in cities, has placed an inordinate demand on groundwater supply, prompting concerns for its long-term sustainability at a time when the quality of ...